databaseCaching (Beta)

 2. A hash key is computed from the request data.

-3. The system checks the cache (memory first, then disk).
+3. The system checks the cache (CDN,).

 4. If a cached version exists, it is returned immediately.